Exploring the Garden of Forking Paths in Empirical Software Engineering Research: A Multiverse Analysis: Discussion

 \subsection{Applying JLAC to RDiT Studies}

 \draft{5}{ The Justification Ladder of Analytical Choices (JLAC) can be concretely illustrated through the motivations typically reported for the time-series design decisions in Regression Discontinuity in Time (RDiT) studies.
-In Table~\ref{tab:jlac-timeseries} we map the three temporal decisions---number of periods, period length, and instability exclusion window---to their corresponding levels on the JLAC.
-By examining how prior RDiT studies in software engineering justify these choices, we can assess prevailing justification practices and identify opportunities to strengthen them.}
+In Table~\ref{tab:jlac-timeseries} we map the three temporal decisions---number of periods, period length, and instability exclusion window---to their corresponding levels on the JLAC.\footnote{\draft{6}{It is important to note that our mapping is based on the interpretations of each of the manuscripts; it might not take into account justifications not explicitly listed in the manuscript.}} By examining how prior RDiT studies in software engineering justify these choices, we can assess prevailing justification practices and identify opportunities to strengthen them.}

 \paragraph{Number of periods.} \draft{5}{ Some RDiT studies provide at least a partial rationale for their chosen number of periods, often linked to data availability or pragmatic considerations.
 For instance, Cassee~\cite{Cassee:2020} modeled twelve months before and after the introduction of continuous integration (CI) to ensure that each bucket contained a sufficient number of projects for model estimation (\textit{Level~3, Heuristic}).
 Zimmermann~\cite{Zimmermann:2019} adopted a conservative specification using a smaller bandwidth to minimize bias but tested an extended window (511 days on each side) as a robustness check (\textit{Level~4, Empirical}).
 Walden~\cite{Walden:2020} selected 25~months on each side to balance sufficient data points against the risk of confounding factors far from the cutoff (\textit{Level~3, Heuristic}).
 Saraiva~\cite{Saraiva:2023} used 24~versions (12 before and 12 after the split event) to maintain symmetry around the intervention point (\textit{Level~3, Heuristic}).
 Other RDiT papers provide no motivation for this decision. }